PrestaShop/prestashop.github.io/content/news/posts/2025/register-for-prestashop-developer-conference-2025.md

 icon: icon-leaf
 tags: [news, event, psdevcon, community]
 ---
 The ecommerce world is advancing at an exciting pace, creating fresh opportunities for developers and businesses.
-That’s why we are excited to announce the third edition of the PrestaShop Developer Conference, taking place on November 19, 2025, in Paris and online.
+That’s why we are excited to announce the third edition of the PrestaShop Developer Conference, taking place on November 19, 2025, in Paris and, for the first time, online.

 ![PrestaShop Developer Conference 2025 Visual](/assets/images/2025/10/DEVCON_2025_1200x628.png)